Dominic Smith Player Props: Nationals vs. Braves

 - Smith hit .194 with 10 doubles, a triple and 12 walks.

-- He did not homer last year in the 58 games he appeared in.
+- He did not hit a home run last year in the 58 games he appeared in.

-- Smith drove in a run in 11 of 58 games last season (19.0%), including five occasions when he drove in multiple runs (8.6%).
-He had three or more RBIs in one game.
+- Smith drove in a run in 11 games last season out 58 (19.0%), including five multi-RBI outings (8.6%).
+He drove in three or more runs in one game.

-- In 10 of 58 games last season he crossed the plate, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.